bettina86/dots-game/README.md

 - I believe the game incorrectly announces the winner, always choosing either the last or first player.
 I have to double check and fix it soon.
 - The game is still a little rough, the code needs refactoring, and the design needs improvements.
 - Not very responsive.

+### Where
+A working example can be found at http://jsdots.com